Introduction to Thailand Part 2

 Relevant

-3. Go to kidsenglishthailand.org/blog/the-complete-guide-to-the-thai-alphabet to read about the structure of the Thai alphabet, plus some tips on how to learn Thai.
+Go to kidsenglishthailand.org/blog/the-complete-guide-to-the-thai-alphabet to read about the structure of the Thai alphabet and some tips on learning it.